antonrud95/gatsby-medicine/README.md

 ## AWS S3 Storage Setup

 In case we choose Strapi as a CMS we should host media assets somewhere.
-For this we you AWS S3.
+We use AWS S3 for that.
 You can find the instruction of how to set up S3 bucket [here](https://unikorns.atlassian.net/wiki/spaces/PP/pages/476774471/Set+up+AWS+S3+Bucket)

 ## Deployment